Survey on 3D face reconstruction from uncalibrated images: Deep Learning Methods

-\citet{ChinaevECCVW2018}, \citet{JGuoECCV2020}, \citet{ChaudhuriCVPR2019}, \citet{RamonICCVW2019}, \citet{TewariICCV2017,TewariCVPR2018,TewariPAMI2020}, \citet{SavovICCVW2019}, \citet{PWangICIP2019} and \citet{FWuCVPR2019} used a convolutional neural network (CNN). \citet{ChinaevECCVW2018} and \citet{JGuoECCV2020} used the MobileNet \citep{HowardArXiv2017_MobileNets} to estimate the parameters of a 3DMM.
-Whereas the first authors directly estimated the 3DMM, the rendering and projection parameters with the MobileNet, \citep{JGuoECCV2020} passed its output through two separated fully-connected layers: one to estimate the 3DMM and projection parameters and the other to estimate the 2D landmark locations. \citet{ChaudhuriCVPR2019} built a CNN with Fire Modules from the SqueezeNet \citep{IandolaArXiv2016_Squeezenet} and squeeze-and-excite modules \citep{JHuCVPR2018_SqueezeExciteNets} with the aim of reducing the model size and complexity without compromising the accuracy of the results.
-Similarly, \citet{RamonICCVW2019} used the VGGNet \citep{SimonyanICLR2015_VGG2} concatenated with a 3-layers multilayer perceptron to estimate the shape and the projection parameters for each of the $K$ input images of the same subject, thus obtaining $K$ different outputs.
-The $K$ shape parameters vectors are then combined by a multilayer perceptron to output a single vector. \citet{TewariICCV2017,TewariCVPR2018,TewariPAMI2020} and \citet{SavovICCVW2019} based their network on the AlexNet architecture \citep{KrizhevskyNIPS2012_AlexNet} to estimate the 3DMM parameters (shape, expression, and texture) together with the rendering parameters (projection and illumination parameters).
-Besides, \citet{SavovICCVW2019} used an additional AlexNet to estimate the age of the person, and they employed a soft weights sharing strategy \citep{MisraCVPR2016} between both networks, which consists in adding layers that linearly combine activations from analogous layers from both networks.
+\citet{TewariICCV2017,TewariCVPR2018,TewariPAMI2020} and \citet{SavovICCVW2019} trained a CNN based on the AlexNet \citep{KrizhevskyNIPS2012_AlexNet} to regress the 3DMM parameters (shape, expression, and texture) together with the rendering parameters (projection and illumination parameters) from a single image.
+In Tewari's et al. early work \citep{TewariICCV2017}, the resulting reconstructions were coarse, and facial details were not captured.
+Later, \citet{TewariCVPR2018,TewariPAMI2020} refined the coarse face resulting from the AlexNet by estimating displacements for each vertex as coefficients from a generative model that is learnt directly from the training data.
+Besides, \citet{SavovICCVW2019} used the 3D face reconstruction to obtain a robust age estimation adding another AlexNet to regress the age of the person.
+They employed a soft-weights sharing strategy \citep{MisraCVPR2016} between both networks, which consists in adding layers that linearly combine activations from analogous layers from both networks.
 In the training stage, the weights of the linking layers are learnt jointly to the rest of both AlexNets, and thus the network learns which weights to share.